ff14-advanced-market-search/mega-alerts/README.md

 - `--env SCAN_TIME_MAX=1` increase or decrease the minutes after the data updates to stop scanning (default to keep scanning 3 min after the data updates).
 - `--env MEGA_THREADS=100` increase or decrease the threadcount (do a max of 100).
 - `--env REFRESH_ALERTS="false"` (default true) if set to false then you will not see the same alert more than once.
+- We now also allow additional options with `DESIRED_ILVL` [see the section below](https://github.com/ff14-advanced-market-search/mega-alerts#snipe-by-ilvl-and-tertiary-stats)

 10. In docker desktop download the image and run it